UBC-MDS/Cost_of_living_r/README.md

 # Exploring the cost of living
 Authors: Affrin Sultana, Arushi Ahuja, Jiwei Hu, Margot Vore
 <br>

-The cost-of-living-comparison dashboard can be accessed [here](https://cost-of-living-r.herokuapp.com/)
+The Cost of Living Comparison dashboard can be accessed [here](https://cost-of-living-r.herokuapp.com/)
 <br>

 This r-based dashboard is designed to help new college graduates explore the cost of living in different major cities around the world.Our dashboard aims to ease the decision making for the last factor mentioned.In this project , we are using the **Cost of Living - NUMBEO Dataset** which is avaliable in [Kaggle](https://www.kaggle.com/joeypp/cost-of-living-numbeo-dataset).